phenoscape/rphenoscape/README.md

 -   Maintainer: Hong Xu
 -   Author: Hong Xu, Hilmar Lapp

 Most of the services provided with [Phenoscape Knowledgebase web API](http://kb.phenoscape.org/apidocs/) return data in JSON format, plain text (usually tab-delimited), and NeXML.
-This package facilitates the interfacing to the Phenoscape Knowledge for searching ontology terms, retrieving term info, and querying data matrices.
+This package facilitates the interfacing to the Phenoscape Knowledgebase for searching ontology terms, retrieving term info, and querying data matrices.

 Getting Started
 ---------------

-The development version of rphenoscape is available on [Github](www.github.com/phenoscape/rphenoscape).
-With the `devtools` package installed on your system, rphenoscape can be installed using:
+The development version of RPhenoscape is available on [Github](www.github.com/phenoscape/rphenoscape).
+With the `devtools` package installed on your system, RPhenoscape can be installed using:

 ``` r
 devtools::install_github("phenoscape/rphenoscape", build_opts=c("--no-manual"))